 At every demonstration that I conduct someone shares a story about their grill struggling to get past 400-500F degrees.
 I recently had a similar problem in a brand new Kamado Joe grill.
 No matter what I did with the top and bottom vent, the grill would not get into my prime pizza cooking range of 600F degrees.
-I figure out that I was experiencing internal blockage that was keeping the grill from getting hot enough.
+I figured out that I was experiencing internal blockage that was keeping the grill from getting hot enough.
 Here are a couple of ideas to remedy this problem:

 1) Get a grate in the bottom.
 I recommend the Kick Ash Basket (I bought mine - and have no financial tie with KAB).
 Grates allow small chunks of charcoal to drop through rather than block the little air holes of the standard fire grate.
 The brand new KJ I was using had the standard fire grate and the little holes were getting blocked by charcoal.